 We share our customer and prospect marketing information between our group companies in the UK, New Zealand and Argentina.
-The EU Commission considers both New Zealand and Argentina ensure an adequate level of protection for the transfer of personal data from the EEA to them.
+The EU Commission and UK Government consider both New Zealand and Argentina ensure an adequate level of protection for the transfer of personal data from the UK or EEA to them.
 Our UK businesses provide administrative services for the whole Map of Ag group and so your data may be transferred to the UK and to service providers engaged to support our operations.

-When we use our service providers, your data will be transferred, stored and/or processed outside the European Economic Area (EEA) as our suppliers sometimes operate from outside of the EEA.
-We will only transfer your data outside of the EEA in compliance with data protection laws and provided appropriate or suitable safeguards are in place to protect your data, these being either Standard Contractual Clauses, Binding Corporate Rules or, in the case of transfers to the US, an EU-US Privacy Shield certification.
+When we use our service providers, your data will be transferred, stored and/or processed outside the UK and European Economic Area (EEA) as our suppliers sometimes operate from outside of these.
+We will only transfer your data outside of the UK and EEA in compliance with data protection laws and provided appropriate or suitable safeguards are in place to protect your data, these being either Standard Contractual Clauses or Binding Corporate Rules.
 Please contact us if you would like details of the appropriate safeguards.

 7. Data security

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.